pedrogongora/antelope/README.md

 #### EmbeddedAntelope
 This module was designed to distribute Antelope without having the user to install and configure any web application server.
 It uses the then new embedded Tomcat distribution.

+I've made most of the coding, except for the jsp-based UI, and we released it in 2011 along with the publication of [1].
+Antelope was available at a [IIMAS](https://www.iimas.unam.mx/) server, but as it's former server is not available anymore, I've decided to share the source code here (mainly for educational purposes).

+Antelope still runs on current JRE versions, however, it may require some effort to compile and run from sources.
+Or, you can download  the [latest binaries](dist/antelope-1.1.1.zip).

 ---